AlexZHD/carbon_kubeflow/README.md

     #        ]
     #    }

-## CI / CD Jenkins Pipeline to deploy load to K8 cluster with versioning
+## CI/CD Jenkins Pipeline to deploy load to K8 cluster with versioning
     To start Jenkins the service on Mac: sudo launchctl load /Library/LaunchDaemons/org.jenkins-ci.plist
     To stop Jenkins the service on Mac: